dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 of a problem and the more I thought about it the more Docker made sense to me that it's the right tool to make this process more efficient.

-The initial plan I had, was to simulate exactly the same workflow that we had using the standard LAMP setup.
-So I create basic Docker images for Apache, MySQL and PHP and because at that time there was no tool known to me that could manage those services running in a separate containers as a single service, I create a simple shell script for that as well, which basically allowed user to start, stop and retsart the services on his own without knowing Docker at all.
+The initial plan I had, was to simulate exactly the same workflow that we have been using already with the standard LAMP setup.
+So I create basic Docker images for Apache, MySQL, PHP, Memcache, Phpmymadmin etc and because at that time there was no tool known to me that could manage those services running in a separate containers as a single service, I created a simple shell script for that as well, which basically allowed user to start, stop and retsart the services on his own without knowing Docker at all.

 Fast forward to a couple of weeks I had a setup that I was personally happy with.
-Either Drupal 6 and 7 projects were working fine on that environment.
+Either Drupal version 6 and 7 projects were working fine on that environment.

-So I replaced my development environment completely with Docker.
+So I migrated my development environment completely to Docker.

 But because the plan was to ultimately replace standard LAMP setups for other developers as well, I still had some work to do, beacuse the current setup